siranjeevi10/EX.-3-FORMATION-OF-BUS-IMPEDANCE-MATRIX-/README.md

 # EX.-3-FORMATION-OF-BUS-IMPEDANCE-MATRIX-
+# AIM:
-Aim: To write a computer program to form Bus Impedance matrix Z, given the impedances of a power network and their connectivity.
+To write a computer program to form Bus Impedance matrix Z, given the impedances of a power network and their connectivity.

-Software Required:
+# SOFTWARE REQUIRED:
 Mat Lab Software.

+# ALGORITHM:
 ```
-Algorithm:
 Step wise procedure to build “Z” Matrix.
 Step 1 :
 Start with a partial network composed only of those elements connected directly to reference